uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 **Servers** and **clients** are nothing more than regular programs (like the ones you saw in the first chapter).
 For example, a server might be a JavaScript program that waits for HTTP requests and sends back responses.
-A client might be a browser on your laptop or your phone - it might even be a regular script.
+A client might be a browser on your laptop or your phone—it might even be a regular script.

 > Often, the term "server" is also used to refer to the actual machine the software is running on.